Decoding Natural Images from EEG for Object Recognition: Appendix

 \subsection{Overview}

-We propose a contrastive learning-based framework, Natural Image Contrast EEG (NICE), to decode images from EEG.
+We propose a self-supervised framework, Natural Image Contrast EEG (NICE), to decode images from EEG signals.
 The overall framework is depicted in Fig.~\ref{fig:1}(A).

-In the training process, image and EEG signals are input into the framework as stimulus-response pairs.
-Subsequently, the image encoder and EEG encoder are used to extract the features of the image and EEG, respectively.
-Contrastive learning is applied to the same size outputs to align the image and EEG modal representations.
-The objective of the training is to improve the similarity of matched pairs and reduce that of unmatched pairs.
-The self-supervised strategy allows the model to learn common information between the two modalities, rather than the traditional supervised learning with labels.
-Before the test process, we look for a few images that belong to the image concepts to be classified, and have not appeared in the EEG collection experiments.
-These images are processed by the image encoder and averaged to obtain one template for each concept.
-Then the test EEG signal is processed by the EEG encoder and calculates similarity with all concept templates.
-The similarity is used as the matching criterion to determine the decoding results.
+During training, stimulus-response pairs comprising images and EEG signals are fed into the framework.
+The image and EEG encoder extract features from their respective modalities.
+Contrastive learning is employed to align these features, optimizing the similarity between matched pairs and reducing it for unmatched pairs.
+This self-supervised approach enables the model to learn shared information between the two modalities instead of traditional supervised learning with predefined labels.
+Before the test process, we use a few images that belong to the image concepts (classes) to be classified, and have not appeared in the EEG collection experiments.
+These images are processed and averaged to obtain one template for each concept.
+Next, the EEG encoder processes the test signals, and their similarity with all templates is calculated for matching results.

-We adopt temporal-spatial convolution (TSConv), following the way widely used in EEG analysis, to be the EEG encoder as Fig.~\ref{fig:1}(B).
-We also design two plug-in-play "spatial filters" with self-attention and graph attention \citep{dosovitskiy2021image, velickovic2018graph}.
-The correlation between EEG electrode channels is better preserved with these two tricks.
-It's worth noting that the image encoder we used has been pre-trained on other image datasets.
-The leading studies in computer vision help us with large sample space, while we cannot easily collect numbers of brain signals in practice.
+For the EEG encoder, we adapt temporal-spatial convolution (TSConv), which is widely used in EEG analysis, as shown in Fig.~\ref{fig:1}(B).
+In addition, we integrate two plug-and-play spatial modules with self-attention and graph attention.
+These modules are instrumental in preserving the spatial characteristics of EEG channels, reflecting intrinsic patterns of brain activity.
+Note that the image encoder has been pre-trained on other image datasets.
+The leading studies in computer vision help us with larger sample space, when we cannot easily collect numbers of brain responses.